 Caelum, the Chisel (Cae)

-The constellation of Caelum, the Chisel, is best viewed in the Winter season during the month of January for mid-northern latitudes.
+Caelum is the 81st largest constellation.
 It's brightest star is Alpha Caeli at magnitude 4.45.
 The boundary of the Caelum constellation contains 1 stars that host known exoplanets.

 - Constellation Family:

-- Best Viewing Month*:
+- Best viewing month*:

 - Right Ascension (avg):